Document

 1. Listed equity shares and equity-oriented mutual funds:

 • Long-Term Capital Gains (LTCG) that exceed Rs.
-1 lakh in a financial year are subject to a 10% tax rate.
-Gains up to Rs.
-1 lakh in a financial year are exempt from taxation.
+1.25 lakh in a financial year are subject to a 12.5% tax rate from 23rd July, 2024.
+For transfers made up to 22nd July, 2024, the tax rate of 10% will be applicable.

-1. Other assets ( such as real estate, land, unlisted shares, etc.):
+1. Other assets (such as real estate, land, unlisted shares, etc.):

 Long-term Capital Gain Tax on Shares